Humanities Core Courses

 In this course, students are actively engaged in the creation of original artistic work as they examine the process and product of artists whose work has instigated social and political change.
 Various pieces are used to allow students insight into how art reveals the internal struggles of those striving against injustice.
 Students will bring what they learn to their own, original piece, composing works which reveal and combat social injustice in the context of the contemporary American landscape.

 This Core series introduces students to competing conceptions of right and wrong.
-Builds conceptions of moral agency and responsibility in a broken world.
-Explores the relationships between scientific and humanistic perspectives.
+It builds conceptions of moral agency and responsibility in a broken world and explores the relationships between scientific and humanistic perspectives.

 Does natural science occupy a privileged position when it addresses perennial questions about human nature?
 Are religious beliefs compatible with a scientific worldview?
 What are social identities and in what sense can we describe gender and race as social constructs?
 How do social identities inform our understanding of the world?
 Given all that we know about the way that our lives are shaped by biology and culture, can we still describe human beings as free?
 The aim of this course is to introduce students to a series of contemporary philosophical debates about the status of science and religion, the nature of social identities, and the nature of human freedom.
 Along the way, we’ll explore how these debates mirror some of the conflicts in contemporary political discourse.